danielcrenna/SliceR/README.md

 - **ASP.NET Core Integration**: Provides middleware and exception filters for web applications
 - **Minimal Configuration**: Set up with a single extension method

+## Benefits of the Vertical Slice Architecture

+Using SliceR helps implement a vertical slice architecture where:

+- Each feature is isolated with its own request, handler, validator, and authorization rules
+- Cross-cutting concerns like validation and authorization are handled consistently
+- Code organization follows feature boundaries rather than technical layers
+- Features can be understood, tested, and maintained in isolation

 ## Installation

 Add a reference to the SliceR project in your solution: